parrt/ml-articles/gradient-boosting/L2-loss.md

 F_M(\vec x) = f_1(\vec x) + ...  + f_M(\vec x) = \sum_{m=1}^M f_m(\vec x)
 \]

-Even though we are just adding terms together, such "additive modeling" is a powerful modeling technique as we'll see below.
+The sigma $\sum$ notation is a `for`-loop that iterates $m$ from 1 to $M$, accumulating the sum of the subfunction, $f_m$, results.

+In the machine learning world, we're given a set of $(x,y)$ data points rather than a continuous function, as we have here.
+The goal is to create a function that draws a nice curve through the data points.
+We call that function a *model* and it maps $x$ to $y$, thus, making predictions given some unknown $x$.
+Adding up a bunch of subfunctions to create a composite function that models some data points is then called *additive modeling*.
+Gradient boosting machines use additive modeling to gradually nudge an approximate model towards a really good model, by adding simple submodels to a composite model.

 ## An introduction to boosted regression

 [Boosting](https://en.wikipedia.org/wiki/Boosting_\(meta-algorithm\)) is a loosely-defined strategy that combines multiple simple models into a single composite model.
 The idea is that, as we introduce more simple models, the overall model becomes a stronger and stronger predictor.
 In boosting terminology, the simple models are called *weak models* or *weak learners*.

-In the context of regression, we make numerical predictions, such as rent prices, based upon information about an entity (an *observation*).
-To keep things simple in this article, let's work with a single feature per entity and call it $x$.
-Given $x$, we'd like to learn target value $y$ for a bunch of $(x,y)$ pairs.
-If we plot $y$ versus $x$, it often looks just like the plot of a function

-Training a regression model is a matter of fitting a function through the data points $(x,y)$ as best we can.
-Let's imagine that the blue line in the graph represents the function we like to approximate
+In the context of regression, we make numerical predictions, such as rent prices, based upon information, such as square footage, about an entity (an *observation*).
+To keep things simple in this article, we'll work with a single feature per entity but, in general, each observation has a vector of features; let's call it $\vec x$.
+Given $\vec x$, we'd like to learn scalar target value $y$ for a bunch of $(\vec x_i,y_i)$ pairs.
+Training a regression model is a matter of fitting a function through the data points $(\vec x,y)$ as best we can.
+Given a single feature vector $\vec x$ and scalar target value $y$ for a single observation, we can express a  composite model that predicts $\hat y$ as the addition of $M$ weak models $f_m(\vec x)$:

-In these articles, we're going to stick with a single feature for each observation

-for combining the efforts of multiple weak models into a single, strong meta-model or composite model.
+\[
+\hat y = \sum_{m=1}^M f_m(\vec x)
+\]

 Mathematicians represent both the weak and composite models as functions, but in practice the models can be anything including k-nearest-neighbors or regression trees.
 Since everyone uses trees for boosting, we'll focus on implementations that use regression trees for weak models, which also happens greatly simplifies the mathematics.
-Given a single feature vector $\vec x$ and scalar target value $y$ from a single observation, we can express a meta-model that predicts $\hat y$ as the addition of $M$ weak models $f_m(\vec x)$:

-\[
-\hat y = F_M(\vec x) = f_1(\vec x) + ...  + f_M(\vec x) = \sum_{m=1}^M f_m(\vec x)
-\]

-In practice, we always have more than one observation, ($\vec x_i$, $y_i$), but it's easier to start out thinking about how to deal with a single observation.
 Later, we'll stack $N$ feature vectors as rows in a matrix, $X = [\vec x_1, \vec x_2, ..., \vec x_N]$, and targets into a vector, $\vec y = [y_1, y_2, ..., y_N]$ for $N$ observations.

 It's often the case that an additive model can build the individual $f_m(\vec x)$ terms independently and in parallel, but that's not the case for boosting.
 Boosting constructs and adds weak models in a stage-wise fashion, one after the other, each one chosen to improve the overall model performance.
 The boosting strategy is greedy in the sense that choosing $f_m(\vec x)$ never alters previous functions.
 We could choose to stop adding weak models when $\hat y = F_M(\vec x)$'s performance is good enough or when $f_m(\vec x)$ doesn't add anything.
 In practice, we choose the number of stages, $M$, as a hyper-parameter of the overall model.
 Allowing $M$ to grow arbitrarily increases the risk of over fitting.